 We worked closely with the architect to modify the existing fire alarm zoning and smoke venting strategy in order to accommodate a new mezzanine on Level 17.
-This will allow the architect to achieve their design vision for the feature staircase without the use of smoke baffles.
+This allowed the architect to achieve the design vision for the feature staircase without the use of smoke baffles.

 Variety of functions

-The space will include a variety of room types, including exam rooms, gym, medical infusion centre, group physiotherapy studio, auditorium, cognitive lab and a pharmacy.
+The space includes a variety of room types, including exam rooms, gym, medical infusion centre, group physiotherapy studio, auditorium, cognitive lab and a pharmacy.

 Central Utility Plant